unimib-datAI/Smart-Mobility-Prediction/README.md

 <a id="6">[6]</a>
 Yao, Huaxiu, et al. "Revisiting spatial-temporal similarity: A deep learning framework for traffic prediction."
 Proceedings of the AAAI conference on artificial intelligence.
 Vol. 33.
 No. 01.
 2019.

+<a id="7">[7]</a>
+Liu, Yang, et al. "Attention-based deep ensemble net for large-scale online taxi-hailing demand prediction."
+IEEE Transactions on Intelligent Transportation Systems 21.11 (2019): 4798-4807.

+<a id="8">[8]</a>
+Woo, Sanghyun, et al. "Cbam: Convolutional block attention module."
+Proceedings of the European conference on computer vision (ECCV).
+2018.